Write a comment

 making the dough for Panettone - step photo 11

 12. Grease a large bowl with vegetable oil.
-Place the dough in the bottom.
-Cover with plastic wrap and send it to a warm place to rise.
-A great place for this is a turned-off oven with a cup of boiling water inside.
+Place dough inside; cover with plastic wrap.
+Place in warm spot to rise (a turned-OFF oven with a cup of boiling water inside creates ideal warm-humid environment).

 dough - step photo 12